Love in an Elevator

 "Love in an Elevator" is a song performed by American rock band Aerosmith, written by Steven Tyler and Joe Perry.
 It was released in August 1989 as the lead single from their third album with Geffen Records, Pump, released in September.
 It peaked at No. 5 on the Billboard Hot 100 and reached No. 1 on the Hot Mainstream Rock Tracks chart.
 The RIAA certified it gold.

 Background

 According to Tyler, the song was based on an actual experience where he was making out with a woman in an elevator and the doors opened.
-Tyler said that “It felt like a lifetime waiting for those doors to close.”
+Tyler said that "It felt like a lifetime waiting for those doors to close."

 Recording

-"Love in an Elevator", like the other tracks on Pump, was recorded some time in April to June 1989 at Little Mountain Sound Studios in Vancouver, British Columbia.
-The song was produced by Bruce Fairbairn and was engineered by Mike Fraser with Ken Lomas as second engineer, and in addition to Aerosmith – Steven Tyler (lead vocals), Joe Perry (guitars, backing vocals), Brad Whitford (guitars, backing vocals), Tom Hamilton (electric bass, backing vocals), and Joey Kramer (drums, percussion) – were Bob Dowd (backing vocals), Bruce Fairbairn (backing vocals), and Catherine Epps (elevator operator).
+"Love in an Elevator", like the other tracks on Pump, was recorded at Little Mountain Sound Studios in Vancouver.
+The song was produced by Bruce Fairbairn and was engineered by Mike Fraser with Ken Lomas as second engineer, and in addition to Aerosmith – Steven Tyler (lead vocals), Joe Perry (guitars, backing vocals), Brad Whitford (guitars, backing vocals), Tom Hamilton (bass, backing vocals), and Joey Kramer (drums) – were Bob Dowd (backing vocals), Bruce Fairbairn (backing vocals), and Catherine Epps (elevator operator).